GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 <fig:active_ssl:results:clipping_threshold>

 @table:active_ssl:results:clipping_threshold gathers the result of an experimental campaign on the impact of #clip-t on the final #acr("ASSL") performance.
-All four combinations of blending methods and #doa spectrum provider have been tested to ensure completeness.
+All four combinations of blending methods and #doa spectrum providers have been tested to ensure completeness.
 It shows that a single optimal value for #clip-t does not exist.
 As both the aggregation process and the source #doa data significantly impact #AM, the threshold needs to be chosen accordingly.
 Thus, for each scenario, we identify the best precision-recall tradeoff and select the corresponding #clip-t value.